Daniel-J-S/seir-flex-426/src/course-materials/react-fundamentals/week-18/day-3/lecture-materials/mern-stack-build-part-2.md

 ## Lab

-Begin the frontend for your Cheese app, and create the ability to display and create cheeses like our People app.
+Begin the frontend for your Cat app, and add the ability to display and create Cats like our People app.